A 1991 comedy written and directed by Blake Edwards.

 - Jerkass Has a Point: The Devil, asserting his equal claim to Steve's soul, getting God to turn Steve into a woman for the duration of his test.
 Sure he's only looking out for his own interests, but he is right that Steve probably would have done what he's always done to women or even just written the whole thing off as a bad dream.

 - Lipstick Lesbian: Sheila Faxton is certainly not the "butch" type.
+She both acts quite feminine and wears very stylish, glamorous dresses, while nearly hooking up with Amanda.

 - Mood Whiplash: While the movie is mostly comedic in tone, the Devil's visit to Amanda and her death are really not played for laughs.